valentincanonical/diy-microcloud/step-05-micro-cloud-native.md

 # #5 Run cloud-native applications at the edge with micro clouds

-Your micro cloud is now ready, registered, and you know how to create lightweight MicroK8s clusters on demand.
-The next steps are optional, feel free to pick what's the most interesting to you.
-The goal there is to get you productive with fancy applications running on your homelab micro cloud.
+Your micro cloud is now ready and registered, and you know how to create lightweight MicroK8s clusters on demand.
+The next steps are optional.
+Feel free to pick what's the most interesting to you.

+The goal here is to get you productive with fancy applications running on your homelab micro cloud.

 <img alt="Micro cloud stack with kubernetes workloads running at the edge." src="./img/checkpoint-05.png" width="600" />